mircealungu/mircea/directions/personalized-learning-environments.md

 # Personalized Learning Environments

 Everybody's needs are different.
 What if we could devise learning environments that would adapt to the needs of the individuals.
+What if we could use personalization to provide education and not advertisements?

 ## Projects